-9.3 Configuring a Provisioning Request Definition
+Configuring a Provisioning Request Definition

-Before configuring a provisioning request definition, you need to select the Identity Manager User Application driver that contains the definition.
+Before configuring a provisioning request definition, you need to select the User Application driver that contains the definition.
 Having selected the driver, you can create a new provisioning request definition or edit an existing definition.
 You can also delete provisioning request definitions, change the status of a request definition, or define rights for a request definition.

-9.3.1 Selecting the Driver
+Selecting the Driver

-To select an Identity Manager User Application driver:
+To select a User Application driver:

-- 1 Select the Identity Manager category in iManager. - 2 Open the Provisioning Request Configuration role. - 3 Click the Provisioning Requests task.

-iManager displays the User Application Driver panel.
+- 1 Select the Identity Manager category in iManager. - 2 Open the Provisioning Request Configuration role. - 3 Click the Provisioning Requests task. - iManager displays the User Application Driver panel. - iManager displays the Provisioning Request Configuration panel.
+The Provisioning Request